After Women's March, participants return home ready to organize against Trump administration

 Organizers recognized the challenge ahead and promised to meet it.
 “This is more than a single day of action, this is the beginning of a movement – to protect, defend and advance human rights, even in the face of adversity,” the coordinators of the Washington march wrote Sunday on Twitter.

+Read more: Hats off to the women: A look at the knitted pink headpieces that helped make protest history

+Renzetti: Tip your hats to the ‘good people’ of the Women’s March

-The marches could mark the kickoff of a kind of Tea Party movement from the left, in which citizens invigorated by their experience return home and throw themselves into the democratic process at the local level.
+The marches were a morale booster for the Democratic party, still reeling from November’s stunning election result.
+The protests could mark the kickoff of a kind of Tea Party movement from the left, in which citizens invigorated by their experience return home and throw themselves into the democratic process at the local level.
+Sparked in response to the election of President Barack Obama, the Tea Party was a conservative movement that helped transform the Republican party, shifting it to the right.

-Vanessa Williamson, a scholar at the Brookings Institution and an expert on the conservative Tea Party movement, wrote an article urging participants in the march to engage in local organizations – school and community groups, religious institutions, unions, political parties, professional associations – not just with donations but with their own time.
+Vanessa Williamson, a scholar at the Brookings Institution and an expert on the Tea Party movement, wrote an article urging participants in the march to engage in local organizations – school and community groups, religious institutions, unions, political parties, professional associations – not just with donations but with their own time.

 “We can defend democracy if we practice it,” she wrote.